We’re lobbying for the PROVE IT Act — and

 Getting this information organized into a database is critical to enable America to negotiate effectively with trading partners who have carbon border adjustment mechanisms (CBAMs) in place.

 It has been introduced by Senators Chris Coons (D-DE) and Kevin Cramer (R-ND) as S.1863 and passed by the Senate Environment and Public Works Committee in January 2024.
-We hope it will be introduced in the House soon.
+It was introduced in the House by Rep. John Curtis (R-UT-03) and Rep. Scott Peters (D-CA-50) in July 2024.
 Let’s encourage more members of Congress to sign on as cosponsors to keep this bill moving forward!

 Here’s a quick rundown of the PROVE IT Act: